Renaldo Wynn: Jacksonville Jaguars

-Wynn was selected in the first round (21st overall) of the 1997 NFL Draft by the Jacksonville Jaguars.
+Wynn was selected in the first round (21st overall) of the 1997 NFL draft by the Jacksonville Jaguars.
 In 1997, Wynn was named to All-Rookie teams chosen by Pro Football Writers Association/Pro Football Weekly, Football News and College & Pro Football Newsweekly.
 He played in all 16 games with eight starts.
 He finished tenth on the team with 60 tackles, as well as two tackles for a loss, 2.5 sacks, and one fumble recovery.
 In 1998, he started in the first 15 games of the season at all four defensive line positions.
 Wynn finished the year with 58 tackles, one sack, and one fumble recovery.
 During the 1999 season, he started in 10 of 12 games played finishing with 37 tackles, 1.5 sacks, one forced fumble and one fumble recovery.
 He started the season's final seven games and both playoff games and finished the postseason with five tackles.
 In 2000, he started 14 games at strongside defensive end compiling 55 tackles, 3.5 sacks, two tackles for a loss, and one forced fumble.
 In the 2001 season, Wynn ranked sixth on the Jacksonville Jaguars with 75 tackles and tied for fifth with five sacks, both career highs.
 He started in all 16 games for the first time in his career.

-First stint with Redskins
+Washington Redskins (first stint)

 Wynn then moved to the Washington Redskins for the 2002 season.
 He was immediately inserted into the starting lineup at defensive end.
 He started and played in all 16 games for the second straight season.
 He posted 42 tackles, recorded 2.5 sacks for 19 yards of loss, three forced fumbles, and one fumble recovery.
 In 2003, Wynn played and started all 16 games for the third time in his career.
 He was voted as team captain by his teammates, and Wynn posted 30 tackles and two sacks for the season.
 During the 2004 season, Wynn had another solid campaign, starting and playing in all 16 games.
 He recorded 58 tackles and three sacks on the season.

 On September 3, 2007, the Redskins released him.